In partnership with NutriStart

 There are quite a few ways to add handrails to the bridge.
 We don’t want our fairies falling off 😀 You can glue twigs to the sides of the bridge, or you can take it up a notch and use beads instead.
 To form a stable base for a bead handrail, I first glued on equally spaced flat-bottomed abalone nuggets.
 While the glue is still wet, insert a piece of wire.
 You’ll have to bend the wire a little, so the actual handrail stands up straight.

 Thread a few small beads onto the wire support beams and tie them together with a bit of twine.
-To make sure the beads don’t fall off add a little bit of glue to that last bead at the top before threading the beads onto the piece of wire.
+To ensure the beads don’t fall off, add a little bit of glue to that last bead at the top before threading the beads onto the piece of wire.

 Snip off any excess pieces of wire, and the bridge is ready for your fairy garden.
 Fill a container with potting soil and add your favorite plants and flowers.